Skip to main content

 Do Not Mail & Abuse

-A Do Not Mail/Abuse prevention means that the email you’re looking to contact is more likely to result in a manual spam report, these can hurt your deliverability and, in some cases, can result in your mailbox being suspended.
+A Do Not Mail/Abuse prevention means that the email you’re looking to contact is more likely to result in a manual spam report, which can hurt your deliverability and, in some cases, can result in your mailbox being suspended.

 When you see this prevention, we would advise: